 Warehousing and distribution are dynamic industries, with many facets always in motion – whether it’s the changing supply chain to meet current constraints, continual shipping cost increases, or labor challenges that threaten to impede growth.
 The operations in your distribution center must also change, driven by a mindset of continual process improvement as part of your overall supply chain strategy.

 All too often, we see operations that have become stagnant or once optimized but then managed and run the same way for many years with little change.
 Many times, they have not stayed proactive, and their costs, processes, and systems do not serve the company well.

-Distribution and Warehouse operational assessments allow companies to review the people, processes, layout, and systems to identify where, and how, changes should occur.
-The goal of any operations assessment is to improve operational efficiencies; drive down costs; increase throughput while meeting or exceeding the customer expectations.
+Distribution and warehouse operational assessments allow companies to review the people, processes, layout, and systems to identify where, and how, changes should occur.
+The goal of any operations assessment is to improve operational efficiencies; drive down costs; increase throughput while meeting or exceeding customer expectations.

-In short, an operations assessment should be performed at least once per year.
+In short, a warehouse assessment or warehouse evaluation, should be performed at least once per year.
 Some companies benefit from more frequent, smaller assessments based on key events such as changes in seasons or acquisitions.

 At a minimum, your operations team should engage in a methodical operations assessment once per year.
 This assessment typically coincides with the end of the primary peak season or the end of the fiscal year.
 This provides the ability to take a step back and reset the operations and facility to support the coming year or season.

 Other drivers that should trigger an operations assessment include:

 There is a substantial risk once the operations have missed meeting the customers’ expectations, resulting in lost sales.
 Unfortunately, this happens frequently.
 Here are some key questions to answer:

 - Is order fulfillment not processing customer orders in a timely manner and in line with operations standards?